musicclassification/musicclassification.github.io/index.md

  We then tried these custom genres which contained PCA features, since they captured most of the variance.
 Purity score for K-Means is discussed in the results section.
 We also used these custom genres with supervised learning approaches.

 #### Supervised Learning
-For the supervised portion of this project, we will use supervised learning to predict the genre of a piece of music, comparing the performance of models such as Gaussian Naive Bayes, Random Forest Classifier, and Convolutional Neural Networks .
+For the supervised portion of this project, we will use supervised learning to predict the genre of a piece of music, comparing the performance of models such as Gaussian Naive Bayes, Random Forest Classifier, and  Neural Networks .
 We then tuned the hyperparameters.

 Gaussian Naive Bayes:
 Our first of three supervised learning approaches was Gaussian Naive Bayes.
 Here we use GNB as a form of supervised learning to label "unknown" data based on the probabilities learned from the training data.
 For each proportion of testing size, we perform 5 shuffled iterations of GNB classification and then determine the accuracy by comparing our predicted y labels versus the actual labels.
 Then, we plot these results for both our regular dataset as well as our transformed dataset.
 One thing to note, is that our GNB will never be perfectly accurate as it assumes our features are completely independent, which is usually extremely unlikely for a real-world dataset.
 The results will be discussed in the results section.

 Random Forest Classifier: For the second of the three supervised learning approaches, we used a random forest classifier.
 We used Random Forest as a form of supervised learning to label "unknown" data based on the probabilities learned from the training data.
 For our random forest, we are using ensemble learning with bootstrap aggregation to avoid overfitting.
 For each proportion of testing size, we perform 5 shuffled iterations of Random Forest classification and then determine the accuracy by comparing our predicted y labels versus the actual labels.
 Then, we plot these results for both our regular dataset as well as our transformed dataset.
 The results will be discussed in the results section.

-Convolutional Neural Networks: For the third and final approach of our supervised learning approaches, we used convolutional neural networks (CNN).
+ Neural Networks: For the third and final approach of our supervised learning approaches, we used  neural networks (NN).
 We used it to label "unknown" data based on the probabilities learning from the training data.
 We used an epoch of 50 to increase accuracy but also balance computational costs.
 We used a standard batch size of 128 and we used RMSProp optimizer as it is widely-known gradient descent optimization algorithm for mini-batch learning of neural networks.
 The results will be discussed in the results section.

 Now the custom genres were applied to the supervised learning approaches.
 The results are discussed in the results section for GNB and Random Forest Classifier.